zant23/cards/README.md

 # cards

-A small Flutter small Project using Provider and SQLite.
+A small Flutter demonstration Project using Provider and SQLite.